pavelchowdhury99/etl_for_web_scraping/README.md

-# Web scraping ETL pipeline in Python
+# Web scraping ETL pipeline in Python using multithreading

 ## Objective
-To create a ETL pipeline to scrap website, do some processing and finally load in a database of choice.
+To create an ETL pipeline to scrap website, do some processing and finally load in a database of choice.

 ## Tools used
 - Python